 3. You’re limited to destinations with consistent weather

-Luggage free travel Japan, for example, may present challenges as the climate varies significantly from north to south.
-If you’re not prepared to buy or borrow gear, luggage free travel is not for you.
+A luggage-free trip to Japan, for example, may present challenges as the climate varies significantly from north to south.
+If you’re not prepared to buy or borrow gear, this form of travel is not for you.